fenglisch/bgg-bulk-upload/README.md

 ## Performance / Speed

 On my computer, it takes about 3 - 4 seconds per game (4 - 5 with Firefox).
+When a language is set to add specific versions instead of general references, each iteration takes a bit longer, maybe 6 - 7 seconds.
 The less other programs you run on your computer simultaneously, the quicker it will run.